ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 Another way to run the `sass` task, is to pass the task name as a second parameter to the `default` task as I did above, so by running `gulp`, the `sass` task will be executed.

-Another thing that is related to WordPress final CSS file is to include the table of content .....
+A good WordPress practice is to include CSS table of content to the final CSS file at the top of the file just after the stylesheet header. ...

-To automate the `rtl.css` file automatically, we can use [`gulp-rtlcss`](https://www.npmjs.com/package/gulp-rtlcss) plugin to auto convert LTR CSS to RTL, so we write Sass in one file then gulp will generate the `style.css` file then generate `rtl.css` file based on it.
-The second plugin is the [`gulp-rename`](https://www.npmjs.com/package/gulp-rename) which will rename the RTL file to `rtl.css` automatically.
+To automate the `rtl.css` file automatically, [`gulp-rtlcss`](https://www.npmjs.com/package/gulp-rtlcss) plugin could be used auto convert LTR CSS to RTL, so you write Sass in one file then gulp will generate the `style.css` file then generate `rtl.css` file based on it.

+The second plugin is the [`gulp-rename`](https://www.npmjs.com/package/gulp-rename) which will rename the file to `rtl.css` automatically.

 ```
 npm install gulp-rtlcss gulp-rename --save-dev
 ```

-We need to modify the `sass` task to use the `rtlcss` and in this step the plugin will convert all the CSS properties like floats and text direction from left to right.
+The next step is to modify the `sass` task to use the `rtlcss` and in this step the plugin will convert all the CSS properties like floats and text direction from left to right.

 ```js
 var rename       = require('gulp-rename');